Wang-Yu-Chao/Simple-Calculator/README.md

 # Simple-Calculator

-A simple calculator, interact with command line
+- A simple, scalable calculator, interact with command line.